tkober/FlightSimulator/README.md

 Used technology:

-* Arduino for controls (switches, handles, displays)
+* Arduino for controls and panels (switches, handles, displays)
 * iOS for complex UI like like the PFD (primary flight display)
 * AngularJS and Meteor for a web app, which will be used as an electronic  flight back (contains data related to the flight like maps, routes, frequencies...)